cog-neurophys-lab/opec/README.md

 https://github.com/open-ephys-plugins/zmq-interface.

-This library is based on code from the [Opeth](https://opeth.readthedocs.io) package by Andras Szell and others licensed with GPLv3.
-Opez will be used to build similar applications to Opeth.
+This library is based on code from the [Opeth](https://opeth.readthedocs.io) package by Andras Szell and others licensed with GPLv3 as well as the original example Python client by Francesco Battaglia.
+Opez can and will be used to build similar applications to Opeth.

 Tests: [![Tests](https://github.com/cog-neurophys-lab/opez/actions/workflows/python-app.yml/badge.svg)](https://github.com/cog-neurophys-lab/opez/actions/workflows/python-app.yml)